SomeAspy/T-Mail/docs/Config.md

 -   `email`:
     -   `enabled` - Whether or not to send emails
     -   `intervalWhenTriggered` - (in minutes) The interval at which to send emails if the temperature has not returned to the safe range
-    -   `content`:
-        -   `subject` - The subject of the email
-        -   `body` - The body of the email.
-The following variables are available:
-            -   `%temp%` - The current temperature
-            -   `%minTemp%` - The lower limit of the safe temperature range
-            -   `%maxTemp%` - The upper limit of the safe range
-            -   `%humidity%` - The current humidity
-            -   `%minHumidity%` - The lower limit of the safe humidity range
-            -   `%maxHumidity%` - The upper limit of the safe humidity range
-            -   `%identifier%` - The identifier of the device
     -   `to` - An array of email addresses to send the email to
     -   `from` - The email address to send the email from
 -   `SMTP`: